Soliman2020/bikeshare_project/README.md

 # bikeshare_project
-By using Pandas do analyze on 3 big csv files then use the descriptive statistics to answer questions about the data.
+Using Pandas to do analyze on 3 different big .csv files.
+Then use the descriptive statistics to answer questions about the data.